degennar/PhD_thesis/README.md

 The thesis was published by EPFL, and it is distributed via the Infoscience platform:<br />
 [https://infoscience.epfl.ch/record/297324](https://infoscience.epfl.ch/record/297324)

+The file [`main.pdf`](main.pdf) contains the most recent updates to the manuscript, so it contains corrections with respect to the version distributed by EPFL.

 This document has been adapted from one of the templates provided by EPFL.<br />
 The original template can be found here:<br />
 [https://github.com/glederrey/EPFL_thesis_template](https://github.com/glederrey/EPFL_thesis_template)